evercoinx/meme-tools/README.md

 7. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.

-8. Create a header image with a 3:1 aspect ratio and a size between 600x200px and 1500x500px in the webp format, and save it under _$TOKEN_SYMBOL_header.webp_ name in the _images/production_ folder.
+8. Create a banner image with a 3:1 aspect ratio and a size between 600x200 and 1500x500 in the webp format, and save it under _$TOKEN_SYMBOL_banner.webp_ name in the _images/production_ folder.

 9. Fill in the form to update token information and pay 299 USD on [Dexscreener](https://marketplace.dexscreener.com/product/token-info/order)